Lejeune Mbella Mbella

-Lejeune Mbella Mbella (born July 9, 1949 in Nkongsamba) is a Cameroonian politician.
-He has served as the Minister of Foreign Affairs of Cameroon since October 2, 2015.
+Lejeune Mbella Mbella (born 9 July 1949) is a Cameroonian diplomat and politician who has served as the Minister of Foreign Affairs of Cameroon since 2015.

 From 2002 to 2006, he was Ambassador of Cameroon to Japan and South Korea, with residence in Tokyo.
 From 2006 to 2015, he was the Ambassador Extraordinary and Plenipotentiary of Cameroon to France and Portugal with residence in Paris.